 TCP stands for “Transmission Control Protocol.”
-TCP is a connection-oriented protocol in which the data can be transferred bidirectionally after the setup of the connection.
-TCP is reliable but comparatively slow as it keeps the data smooth and checks error.
+TCP is a connection-oriented protocol in which the data can be transferred bidirectionally after connection is being setuped.
+TCP is reliable and secure but comparatively slower as it keeps the data smooth and checks error.
 The order of data at receiving end is same as on sending end.
 Header size of TCP is 20 bytes.

 UDP stands for “User Datagram Protocol.”
-UDP is connectionless protocol in which data is needed to send in chunks.
-UDP don’t have error checking mechanism that is why it is less reliable but is faster in data transferring.
+UDP is connection-less protocol in which data is needed to send in chunks.
+UDP don’t have error checking mechanism that is why it is less reliable but is faster in data transferring than TCP.
 Header size of UDP is 8 bytes.

 - TCP stands for “Transmission Control Protocol” while UDP stands for “User datagram Protocol”.

 - TCP is connection oriented protocol while UDP is connectionless protocol.